MJORR/Workflow/understrap.md

 @import "../src/sass/swiper/swiper";

 ```
+Use gulp dist gulp to copy the files to the /dist folder for distribution.

-Use gulp watch or gulp scripts to update.
+Use gulp scripts just to compile the scripts.